oracle/node-oracledb/INSTALL.md

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

-This node-oracledb release has been tested with Node.js 6, 8, 10 and
+This node-oracledb release has been tested with Node.js 8, 10 and 11
-11 on 64-bit Oracle Linux, Windows and macOS.
+on 64-bit Oracle Linux, Windows and macOS.
+Note Node.js 8.12 or later is required.
 The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
 Older versions of node-oracledb may work with older versions of Node.js.

 Node-oracledb is an [add-on](https://nodejs.org/api/addons.html) available as C++ and C source code.
 Pre-built binaries are available